-For the 2022-2023 school year, all secondary staff are required to utilize the course template.
-It is automatically installed upon creation of your course so you no longer need to import that template from Commons.
+All secondary staff are required to utilize the course template.
+It is automatically installed upon creation of your course.
 You must complete the section titled "Required Setup" in order for your grades to calculate properly.
 Once you have completed the required setup, you can proceed to import content from a previous course.

 Step 1: Required Setup